alnhnt/PICAXE/Buzz_Wire_Race/README.md

 11. *Visuals and Personalisation* - It would be nice to add a leaderboard screen and name inputs but this seems too over-the-top.

 ## License
-The software is provided with the [MIT](https://choosealicense.com/licenses/mit/) license.
+Contents of this project are covered by different licenses.

+Each folder may contain licensing, shown in a LICENSE.md file, that is different from its parent.
+If a folder does not contain a LICENSE.md file, it inherits the license from its nearest ancestor folder where LICENSE.md is defined.

+To summarise, this folder and the PICAXE BASIC software has the [MIT](https://choosealicense.com/licenses/mit/)  License, as per their LICENSE.md files.
 Restrictions on the audio files is covered in the Audio section above.

-All other materials are provided with the [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/) license.
+Most other materials have the [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/) license.